The Path Beyond #Neoliberalism

 1. Centralization of Power: The dominant platforms in the #dotcons era and #closedweb are centralized, controlled by a handful of corporations.

-Overall, the dominance of centralized platforms, surveillance capitalism, algorithmic biases, erosion of social norms, and inequalities have been some of the most pressing issues associated with the #dotcons and #closedweb over the last two decades.
-Addressing these challenges requires concerted efforts to promote decentralization, and “native” #openweb infrastructure and thinking and working on projects like #OMN #OGB #makinghistory and #indymediaback
+To sum up, the dominance of centralized platforms, surveillance capitalism, algorithmic biases, erosion of social norms, and inequalities have been some of the most pressing issues associated with the #dotcons and #closedweb over the last two decades.
+Addressing this requires concerted efforts to promote decentralization, and “native” #openweb infrastructure and culture.
+You can help with this by working on projects like #OMN #OGB #makinghistory and #indymediaback

 This post is a reaction https://mastodon.ar.al/@aral/112098724636424845